FY 2018 CDBG Guidelines and RFP

 You can see the completed Consolidated plan here:

 Con Plan 2016-2020

-The upcoming FY 2017 is year two of the Town's five year Consolidated Plan and Strategy.
-A draft copy of the CDBG FY 17 Annual Action Plan can be found here.
-Comments on the draft can be submitted Community Development staff here.
+The upcoming FY 2018 is year three of the Town's five year Consolidated Plan and Strategy.
+A draft copy of the CDBG FY 187 Annual Action Plan can be found here.

 Below are files helpful and necessary to fulfill your responsibilities as a CDBG grant subrecipient.